jainpricita/tin-dog/README.md

 TinDog- a fun dating app for Dogs.
-Tried making this with vanilla CSS while learning.
+Made this while learning HTML and CSS.